 - Blow Torch

-- Preheat oven to 325F and get a large roasting pan out and place 4 ramekins inside roasting pan.
+- Preheat oven to 325F and get a large roasting pan (affiliate link) out and place 4 ramekins inside roasting pan (affiliate link).

 - In a large saucepan over medium heat mix the heavy cream, vanilla bean scrapes and actual vanilla pod, 1/4 cup sugar and salted caramel.
 Let cook until boiling, then remove from heat.
 Cover with lid and let mixture steep for 10 minutes.
 Remove vanilla bean pod and set saucepan aside.
 Place vanilla bean pod in a plastic bag and fill with sugar to make vanilla sugar for the tops of the creme brulee, set aside.

-- Right before serving sprinkle 2 tsp of the vanilla sugar on top of each creme brûlée and using a kitchen torch burn the sugar.
+- Right before serving sprinkle 2 tsp of the vanilla sugar on top of each creme brûlée and using a kitchen torch (affiliate link) burn the sugar.